open/close all folders

 - Guilty Gear: Being BlazBlue's predecessor, having magic born from science, fantasy creatures and what not, except, if anime tropes are concerned, BlazBlue is a Shonen, meanwhile Guilty Gear is Seinen, having more cynicism, and less humor, but still has its moments.
 Magic here comes from an Eldritch Location that, in computer terms, serves as the world's "code".
 Mankind used magic to create creatures intended to be the next step in evolution (the titular "Gears").
 Eventually the project shifted intentions and the gear ended up being used as weapons, one of these Gears rebelled and declared a century long war that formed the backstory of the series.
 Gears themselves are frequent victims of Fantastic Racism, and the co-existence of humans and Gears is part one of the central plots of the story.

 - Many of the later games in the Legend of Zelda franchise take this approach, with pretty varied views on how cynical it actually is.
 Where the first few games were strictly magic and swords, as time progressed, you now have steam boats, trains, weird spinner tops, hookshots, and various Magitek automatons such as Armos and Guardians.
+The Legend of Zelda: Breath of the Wild went so far as to introduce a Maybe Magic, Maybe Mundane computer system.

 - In Lost Odyssey, magic energy is literally just a fuel source (albeit one that can do all sorts of horrible and miraculous things) and the recent development of it has lead to many Magitek machines being created, such as odd-looking cars and street lamps that run off of arcane glowing stuff.
 For some reason, glowing pendulums of various sizes (the largest one seen is roughly the size of a skyscraper) either store or create this magic energy and when malfunctioning, can give local monsters an unintended power boost.
 Not to mention the fact that the greatest advancement in magic is a literal gigantic towering magic staff that can be flown around and used to cast continent-wide spells.